Multipole decomposition of gravitational lensing: Lensing by bodies of arbitrary composition

 In \cite{Turyshev-Toth:2021-multipoles}, we observed that expanding the potential (\ref{eq:w-PN}) in terms of STF tensors \cite{Thorne:1980,Blanchet-Damour:1986,Blanchet-Damour:1989,Kopeikin:1997,Mathis-LePoncinLafitte:2007} offers a viable alternative to (\ref{eq:pot_w_0sh}).
 As was discussed in \cite{Thorne:1980}, the scalar gravitational potential (\ref{eq:w-PN}) may equivalently be given in the following form: {}

 where $r=|{\vec r}|$, $M$ is the post-Newtonian mass of the body, and ${\cal T}^{<a_1...a_\ell>}$ are the normalized STF multipole moments, defined as {}

-where $x^{<a_1...a_\ell>}=x^{<a_1}x^{a_2...}x^{a_\ell>}\equiv \hat x^L$, while the angle brackets $<...>$ and $\hat{x}$ denote the STF operator (see Appendix~\ref{sec:stf-comb}).
+where $x^{<a_1...a_\ell>}=x^{<a_1}x^{a_2...}x^{a_\ell>}\equiv \hat x^L$, while the angle brackets $<...>$ and $\hat{x}$ denote the STF operator (see Appendix~\ref{sec:stf-comb}, were we present the coordinate combinations needed to compute the lowest STF moments).
 Note that in the static post-Newtonian case we may use the multipole moments normalized to the mass of the body $M$.
 Also, without loss of generality, we can choose the origin of the coordinate system at the center-of-mass of the gravitating system, allowing us to eliminate the dipole moment ${\cal T}^a$ from the expansion (\ref{eq:pot_stf}).